flintmarko/Pclub-task/Problem Statement.md

 Output Format:

-Print t number of lines, and in ith line print q integers a1,a2,a3,... where aj=maximum number of tries that uncle has to made in order to unlock the laptop for jth query of ith test case.
+Print t number of lines, and in ith line print q integers a1,a2,a3,... where aj=maximum number of tries that uncle has to made in order to unlock the laptop for jth query of ith test case.Since aj's can be huge,so print aj mod 1e9+7.[I hope the reader will like the problem, give a fair try and then only read the editorial/solution code:)]

 Sample test case: